 We meet this obligation by maintaining Records of Processing Activities which are available on demand to the Information Commissioner.
 We routinely carry out Data Protection Impact Assessments for any processing of special categories of data or where there is a high risk to individuals' privacy.
-We have appointed a Data Protection Officer and have defined policy and process to manage the exercising of data subjects' rights.
+Our information risks are recorded and well managed.
+We have appointed a Data Protection Officer and have defined policy and process to protect personal data and manage the exercising of data subjects' rights.